Rapid Insights: ‘The Waterfront’ Reveals the Trick to Masking Gritty Drama as Soap

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about Good American Family:
+Here’s what you need to know about Sirens and this broader trend:

 Vault AI uses index scores to describe the impact a given story/theme/element will have on specific KPIs: